microsoft/TypeScript/doc/spec.md

 })();
 ```

-This TypeScript class declaration creates a variable named ‘BankAccount’ whose value is the constructor function for ‘BankAccount’ instances.
+This TypeScript class declaration creates a variable named 'BankAccount' whose value is the constructor function for 'BankAccount' instances.
 This declaration also creates an instance type of the same name.
 If we were to write this type as an interface it would look like the following.

 ```TypeScript
 interface BankAccount {